fm4dd/webcert/readme.md

 #### Copyright and License:

 WebCert was written by Frank4DD.
-It is distributed under the GPL.
+It is distributed under the MIT license.
-Anybody may reproduce it, use it, send it, print it, transfer on a T-shirt, etc. without modifying its content or removing the copyright.

 #### Legal Disclaimer: